Stochastic Bilevel Optimization with Heavy-Tailed Noise: Nested-loop Normalized Stochastic Bilevel Approximation

-The core idea of our proof is to derive a lower bound on the expected cosine similarity between $g_{x,t}$ and $\nabla \fL_{\lambda}^*(x_t)$.
-Exploiting the fact that the cosine similarity is bounded within $[-1,1]$, we invoke a high-probability concentration inequality, which yields a mild logarithmic dependence on $1/\delta$.
-Finally, we remark that the high-probability sample complexity established in Theorem~\ref{thm:bilevel_high_prob} matches that of its in-expectation counterpart in Theorem~\ref{thm:bilevel_expect}, up to a multiplicative logarithmic factor.
-Consequently, it also coincides with the best-known SFO complexity of fully first-order stochastic methods under the bounded variance assumption, as established in \citet{chen2025near}.
+\end{thm} We remark that our SFO complexity for the high-probability result in Theorem~\ref{thm:bilevel_high_prob} matches that of in-expectation counterpart in Theorem~\ref{thm:bilevel_expect}, up to the logarithmic factor.
+It also nearly matches the best-known in-expectation SFO complexity bounds under the bounded variance assumption (i.e., Assumption~\ref{asm:pBCM} with $p=2$) \citep{chen2025near}.